-Managers need to be able to build genuine relationships and encouraging close collaboration.
-Collaboration makes it easier to get everyone on the same page, detect issues sooner, resolve conflicts more easily
+Managers need to be able to build genuine relationships and encourage close collaboration.
+Collaboration makes it easier to get everyone on the same page, detect issues sooner, and resolve conflicts more easily

 Healthy doses of energy and motivation are needed to keep project managers going amid disappointments and challenges